aborren/dnaXtensions/README.md

 > Shorthand way to get localized string with added functionality to fetch another preferred language.

 ##### contains
-> Method to check if the String contains the input String.
+> Method to check if the string contains the input string.

 ### UIViewController: